 Learn to master the most important nursing skills before you ever step foot in the clinical environment.
-Clinical Skills: Mental Health Collection is an engaging, web-based learning tool that guides users through 50 of the most important mental health nursing skills.
+Clinical Skills: Mental Health Collection is an engaging, web-based learning tool that guides users through more than 45 of the most important mental health nursing skills.
 Each skill in the collection uses the same seven-part framework to walk you through every aspect of the skill.
 From special patient and safety considerations to the equipment and techniques used in the skill, this assembly of interactive learning tools and in-depth explanations will leave you with a 360-degree understanding of how to safely and effectively perform each skill.

 Duration for access to this product, which may be at the discretion of your institution, is up to 36 months.
 Elsevier reserves the right to restrict or remove access due to changes in product portfolio or other market conditions.